 Accident-only policies: These cover injuries like cuts, broken bones and swallowed objects.

-Accident and illness policies: These, the most popular option, cover illnesses like cancer, diabetes and allergies, in addition to accidents.
+Accident and illness policies: The most popular option, these cover illnesses like cancer, diabetes and allergies, in addition to accidents.

 Coverage customizations

-When you buy pet insurance, you can generally customize three aspects of your pet insurance: the size of the deductible, the proportion of reimbursement and the limit, if any, on the total coverage.
+When you buy pet insurance, you can generally customize three aspects of it: the size of the deductible, the proportion of reimbursement and the limit, if any, on the total coverage.

 Reimbursement: Your reimbursement level is the percentage of your vet bill that the insurer covers, after you meet your deductible.
 The less you opt to have reimbursed, the lower your premium will be.
-Pet insurers usually offer 70% and 80% reimbursement, and sometimes 90%, with 80% the most popular choice by policyholders.
-You may find some reimbursement levels that are lower and, in exceedingly rare instances, reimbursement of 100% of bills.
+Most insurers offer 70–90% reimbursement, with 80% being the most common.
+Some policies may offer lower or, less commonly, full reimbursement.

 Coverage limit: A policy's coverage limit is the maximum your policy will pay out, usually within a year.
 Providers offer a wide range of coverage limits, but you'll find that most coverage limits range from $2,500 to $20,000.
-Many providers offer an unlimited coverage option, though you'll obviously pay higher premiums for this.
-Certain insurers, in addition to or instead of time-based limits, impose lifetime limits on care or limits that are based on treatment of a particular ailment over the pet's lifetime.
+Many providers offer an unlimited coverage option, though premiums for these plans are typically higher.
+Some insurers also impose lifetime limits on care or set caps for treatment of specific conditions over a pet's lifetime.

 What does pet insurance exclude?